moldis-group/bigQM7w/index.md

 ## bigQM7&omega; dataset

 This dataset [Ref-1]() contains structures, ground state and electronic spectra calculated with the range-separated hybrid DFT method, &omega;B97XD.
 All results are provided for 3 basis sets: 3-21G, def2SVP, def2TZVP.
 Results from baseline models PM6 and ZINDO are also provided.

-Geometries at all levels retain connectivities as encoded in the original SMILES.
+Geometries at &omega;B97XD/def2SVP and &omega;B97XD/def2TZVP levels retain connectivities as encoded in the original SMILES.

 ***

-## SMILES and Geometries
+## SMILES, Geometries and Frequencies

 _3 uncharacterized molecules (indices: 7705, 7714, 7715) containing -N=N-O- substructure in a ring are eliminated.
 See Ref-1 for more details._